Pamela Druckerman

 Pamela Druckerman is an American-French writer and journalist living in Paris, France.
 In fall 2013, she became a contributing opinion writer for The New York Times International Edition.

 Education and early life

 Pamela Druckerman grew up in Miami where her "life plan elegantly combined the city’s worship of bodies and money, and its indifference to how you came by either."
+She is Jewish.

 She received a bachelor's degree in philosophy from Colgate University and a master's in international affairs from Columbia University's School of International and Public Affairs in 1998.

-From 1997 to 2002 she was a staff reporter at The Wall Street Journal based in Buenos Aires, Argentina; São Paulo, Brazil; and New York, covering economics and politics.
+From 1997 to 2002, she was a staff reporter at The Wall Street Journal based in Buenos Aires, Argentina; São Paulo, Brazil; and New York, covering economics and politics.
 She has also reported from Tokyo, Japan; Moscow, Russia; Johannesburg, South Africa; and Jerusalem, Israel.
 Previously she was a Council on Foreign Relations term member and performed improv comedy with the Upright Citizens Brigade.

 She became a naturalised French citizen in 2017.